 Is it just me or is the world kind of crazy these days?
 Maybe the human world has always been a bit out of sorts, but I have to hand it to reality, I feel like it’s been working overtime, creating ever peculiar expressions of itself for our collective enjoyment and perhaps gradual descent into madness.
 Truly, what is with these relentless struggles?
 On one hand, shouldn’t it be obvious that we at least try take care of each other and all the other beings on this beautiful planet in all our glorious diversity?
 Still, we have ridiculous forces of delusion that stoke the fires of animosity, greed, and self-congratulatory ignorant bias.
-Doesn’t it seem like modern human reality is unfolding like an odd TV show, a little Twin Peaks here, a little House of Cards there, a dash of Battlestar Galactica, slathered in Game of Thrones sauce?
+Doesn’t it seem like modern human reality is unfolding like an odd TV show, a little Twin Peaks here, a dash of Battlestar Galactica, slathered in Game of Thrones sauce?

 I almost feel a little guilty out here in the Arizona mountains, missing out on some of the human drama, as I’ve been gaining progressively deeper access to a somewhat rare cinematic experience of reality.
 I’ve been following the footsteps of this mysterious guy for a bit.
 He’s not active on twitter, facebook, or instagram.
 He doesn’t have a blog.
 Apparently, he’s got some great music, but it’s not on youtube, spotify, or even soundcloud.
 He’s what some might call dead, but at the same time keeps showing up in people’s minds like a mythical ghost.
 So on one hand, he’s just like the illusory character of an old nursery rhyme, and on the other hand he can’t and he won’t stop showing up in mysterious places.
 I’m talking about the legendary enlightened Padmasambhava, who, according to tradition, came to Tibet from the land of Oddiyana in the 8th century, tamed spirits and demons, guided countless beings, buried hidden treasures all throughout Tibet, and then took off on a magical horse galloping upon the rays of the setting sun in a whirlwind of rainbows.